-Georgia Grinders nut butters are currently not organic.
-We are excited to announce that after our manufacturing facility was certified organic in November 2020, organic variations are in the works for 2021!
-Until that time, rest assured that the nuts are sourced from premium quality, reputable growers and that everything is sustainably grown.
-In fact, we have personally visited many of the farms where we source our nuts and have personal relationships with many of the farmers
+Our manufacturing facility was certified organic in November 2020 and we launched our first Organic Creamy Peanut Butter shortly after.
+Many organic nut butter variations are in the works for 2021!
+All of the nuts used in all of are products are sourced from premium quality, reputable growers and that everything is sustainably grown.
+In fact, we have personally visited many of the farms where we source our nuts and have personal relationships with many of the farmers.

 How long will my Georgia Grinders nut butters last?

 All Georgia Grinders nut butters are made fresh to order.
 As required by the FDA, all products require a BEST BY Date or USE BY Date to be commercially sold.
 Our nut butters have a BEST BY Date that is indicated on the bottom of each jar.
 This is one year from the date of manufacturing.

 Do I need to store my nut butters in the refrigerator?

 No refrigeration is required, as indicated on the label.
 If you personally prefer to keep it refrigerated, just give it a good stir each time you eat the product to keep the natural oil and sea salt thoroughly mixed in.

 Are Georgia Grinders products processed on the same equipment?
 I have a cashew allergy but would like to try the almond and pecan butters.